 … in which I’m shattered by a ridiculous walkrate and baffled by invisible Corncrakes.

-After a Friday night in Glasgow, Castlebay looked rather small and sparsely-resourced, especially through a rain-sluiced ferry window on a grey Saturday evening.
+After a Friday night in Glasgow, Castlebay looked rather small and sparsely-resourced Especially through a rain-sluiced ferry window on a grey evening.

-As I sat enjoying my tea, the rain got heavier, and heavier.
+As I sat enjoying my tea the rain got heavier, and heavier.
 And heavier.
-It took some willpower to abandon the fleshpots of Castlebay and set out towards the start of the Hebridean Way on Vatersay, the southernmost of the continuously walkable Outer Hebrides, ‘continuously walkable’ including two ferries.
+It took some willpower to abandon the fleshpots of Castlebay and set out towards the start of the Hebridean Way on Vatersay, the southernmost of the continuously walkable islands (including two ferries).
 I was glad of my poles as I bent into the strengthening wind.
 Surely it wasn’t going to be like this all the way to the Butt of Lewis?

 At South Beach the wind eased, a relief to the occupants of a camper van which had been visibly rocking on its exposed perch above the sands.
 I dropped my pack and picked my way across convoluted, ancient rocks to the southernmost point, not wanting to turn an ankle so early in my exploit.
 The rain almost stopped for my selfie, which was nice.

-Vatersay on a sunny day would be perfect for walking, you can get a bus from Castlebay, the terrain is easy and there’s a waymarked circular trail.
+On a sunny day Vatersay would be perfect for walking, you can get a bus from Castlebay, the terrain is easy and there’s a waymarked circular trail.
 But my mission was sterner.
-It was time to plod back up the road along which I’d so kindly been driven and see how far north I could get before bedtime.
+It was time to plod back up the road along which I’d so kindly been driven and to see how far north I could get before bedtime.
 The previous night had been a Friday night in Glasgow, so bedtime wasn’t going to be particularly late.

 At Vatersay Community Centre where the trail officially starts there are coin-operated showers 24/7 and a café in daytime (in May 2018, the sign said Monday – Saturday 11 – 4, Sunday 12 – 3).

-A chap with a large motorbike and even larger tent had already bagged the best location, in the shelter of the stock pen, so after an unsuccessful search for a scenic but flattish spot I ended up pitched rather unsatisfactorily in a dip next to the road.
+A chap with a large motorbike and even larger tent had already bagged the best location, in the shelter of the stock pen, so after an unsuccessful search for a scenic but flat spot I pitched rather unsatisfactorily in a dip next to the road.

 Day One (proper).
 Vatersay to South Uist, about 27 km.

-I’m the first to admit I scuttled over Barra rather quickly, a constraint imposed on me firstly by social commitments in Glasgow and then by the important need NOT to subsequently arrive on Harris on a Sunday, a day on which there’s nothing edible to buy at Leverburgh or Horgabost.
-As it turned out, I didn’t miss much of Barra because after a tantalisingly dry start the weather turned abominable for most of this long day.
-Also it was a Sunday, and as I approached the causeway from Vatersay just after six am the whole place was deathly quiet.
+I scuttled over Barra rather quickly, a constraint imposed on me by previous social commitments in Glasgow and then by the important need NOT to subsequently arrive on Harris the following Sunday, a day on which there’s nothing edible to buy at Leverburgh.
+As it turned out I didn’t miss much because after a tantalisingly dry start the weather turned abominable for most of this long day.
+Approaching the causeway from Vatersay at six am on a Sunday the whole island seemed deathly quiet.

 This takes you up to an exceptional 275 metres asl, which is by some way the highest point on the entire Hebridean Way.
 It’s all downhill from here.
-Around 638 973 there’s a discrepancy between the waymarked posts, which contour around the head of the burn, and the LDWA waypoints, which take you further down into its valley.
-It’s pretty boggy lower down so I would follow the posts (and the guidebook) around the contour.
+Around 638 973 there was a discrepancy between the waymarked posts, which contour around the head of the burn, and the LDWA waypoints which take you further down into the valley.
+It’s pretty boggy lower down.

-The descent to Dùn Bàn is actually quite steep, but don’t get excited, there’s nothing else to challenge your ankles until Beinn Mhor on North Uist.
+The descent to Dùn Bàn is actually quite steep.
+Don’t get excited, there’s nothing else to challenge your ankles until Beinn Mhor on North Uist.

 By this point I was once more in the teeth of the wind, and a cold wind too.
 I’d risen at 5.30 and had only cold breakfast.
-Even a Great Northern Diver in its unmistakeable breeding plumage, bobbing about in the rocky inlet just before Bàgh Halaman, barely roused my enthusiasm; the only thing that would do that was hot coffee.
-On a Sunday morning.
-On Barra.
-There were no signs of life at the Isle of Barra Beach Hotel, but, curious and ever-hopeful, I pushed the door anyway.
+Even a Great Northern Diver in its unmistakable breeding plumage, bobbing about in the rocky inlet just before Bàgh Halaman, barely roused my enthusiasm.

 Borve and Craigston are infested with Corncrakes, they were craking away everywhere, I must have heard half a dozen.
 Needless to say, what with the heavy rain on my specs, the wind wobbling my binoculars and the well-known crepuscular behaviour of the species, I failed to see even one.